tnorth/worktime/README.md

 +----+-------------+---------------------+---------------------+----------+
 | 1  | ProjectName | 2021-04-15 10:41:26 | 2021-04-15 12:41:26 | 1:00:00  |
 +----+-------------+---------------------+---------------------+----------+
-# Known aguments: today, yesterday, thisweek, lastweek
+# Known aguments: today, yesterday, thisweek, lastweek, thismonth, lastmonth
 (wt) show thisweek
 # (Similar output)
 # Use `from` and `for` with a duration